jetbrains-academy/javascript-fullstack-course/Frontend/Introduction/backend_connection/task.md

 ### Authentication
 - JWT authentication is required for protected routes.
-- Include token as `Bearer <token>` in Authorization header for HTTP requests.
+- Include the token as `Bearer <token>` in the Authorization header for HTTP requests.
 - For Socket.IO connections, include the token in the handshake auth object: `{ auth: { token: "<token>" } }`.